Frequently Asked Questions

 The IRB has the authority to approve, disapprove, or modify research protocols.
 The committee can also suspend or terminate its approval of research activity at any time.

-45 Code of Federal Regulations Part 46.102 (d) defines “research” as “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”
+45 CFR Part 46.102 defines “research” as “a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”

-Answer: If your project is a systematic investigation designed to develop or contribute to generalizable knowledge, involves obtaining information about living individuals which is identifiable or private, and involves interaction or intervention with the individuals, then it needs to be reviewed by the UTEP IRB.
+If your project is a systematic investigation designed to develop or contribute to generalizable knowledge, involves obtaining identifiable data or private information about living individuals and involves interaction or intervention with the individuals, then it needs to be reviewed by the UTEP IRB.

-Principal Investigators (PIs) submit the protocol form and all other documents to the Office of Research and Sponsored Projects (ORSP) Institutional Review Board (IRB) via IRBNet (www.irbnet.org).
+Principal Investigators (PIs) submit the protocol form and all other documents to the Human Subjects Research Oversight & Compliance (HROC) office and the Institutional Review Board (IRB) via IRBNet (www.irbnet.org).

-You will receive an email notification from HROC when the protocol has been approved.
+You will receive an email notification from HROC when the protocol has been reviewed and a determination has been made.

-All changes to the project, as approved, must be submitted for subsequent review prior to implementing any such changes.
+All changes to the project, as approved, must be submitted for subsequent review prior to implementing any such changes and should not be implemented until a determination is received from the IRB.

 There are three categories for IRB review: exempted, expedited, or full board review.

 Exempted: Review in this category requires that only the IRB Chairman or designee review the study for approval.
-The study must fall into 1 of the 6 categories as defined by regulatory guidelines (please see Exemption Request Form) and not be higher than minimal risk.
-Exempt studies do not have an expiration date.
+The study must fall into 1 of the 8 categories as defined by regulatory guidelines not be higher than minimal risk.
+Exempt studies are valid for a two-year period.
 Changes to the study protocol must be submitted to the IRB office prior to implementation.
+Please note that exemption categories 7 and 8 are not being implemented at this time.

 Expedited: This review category does not mean that your submission will be reviewed more rapidly except in the case that your review does not have to wait until the next convened meeting of the IRB.
 This review category permits selected IRB members to review the study and submit their comments, requirements, and votes individually if it falls into one of the nine federally defined categories.
 It does not require the IRB to convene a meeting to discuss and vote on the study.
-Studies are typically granted a one-year approval.
+Studies subject to the pre-2018 common rule are typically granted a one-year approval whereas studies approved under the revised common rule are typically granted a two-year approval.
 A renewal request must be submitted or closed upon completion.

 Full committee review: Projects assigned to this review category require the IRB to convene a meeting to discuss and vote on the project for approval.
-Meetings are held on an as need basis, typically the third Monday of the month.
-Submissions requiring full board review should be submitted to the IRB office two weeks prior to the scheduled date.
+Meetings are held on an as need basis, typically the last week of the month.
+Submissions requiring full board review should be submitted to the IRB office no later than two weeks prior to the scheduled date.
+Please refer to the posted calendar for tentative dates at https://www.utep.edu/orsp/human-subjects-research/submission/index.html

 No. Expedited Review means that my project will be reviewed and approved by individual members of the IRB and review is not required by the convened board.

-The PI must promptly report to the IRB office via phone or email any injuries, adverse events, unexpected problems or additional risks of harm or discomfort previously unrecognized if encountered during the course of the study.
+The PI has the responsibility and must promptly report any injuries, adverse events, unexpected problems or additional risks of harm or discomfort previously unrecognized if encountered during the course of the study and as soon as they occur to the IRB office via phone at 915-747-7693 or 915-747-8841 or email at firstname.lastname@example.org

 Recruitment and data collection may begin only after the PI has received formal approval of the project from the IRB.